randlab/geone/README.md

 - `ex_pgs.ipynb`: example of pluri-Gaussian simulations in 1D, 2D and 3D (categorical, conditional or not), based on two latent Gaussian fields

 #### Examples - Ohter algorithms based on random processes
+- `ex_acceptRejectSampler.ipynb`: example of accept-reject sampler for generating samples according to given density function (uni- or multi-variate)
 - `ex_randProcess.ipynb`: example of Poisson point process, and Chentsov simulation in 1D, 2D and 3D

 ## Some references about DEESSE